 - 230 grams (1 cup or 2 sticks) unsalted butter, room temperature

 - 90 grams (1/2 cup) brown sugar

 - 210 grams (1 and 1/2 cups) plain flour

 - 40 grams (1/2 cup) cocoa powder

 - 225 grams (1 and 1/4 cup) mini chocolate Easter eggs

 - Preheat the oven to 180 C (360 F).
-Grease and line an 8 inch square baking tin with baking or parchment paper.
+Grease and line an 8-inch square pan with baking or parchment paper.

 - In a large mixing bowl, add the butter and sugars and beat until pale and creamy.
 Add the vanilla and eggs and beat again until combined.